jianqih/bagging-codes/README.md

 # codes
-this repority is stored some codes in daily work.
+This is the codes about bagging algorithm